AIPAC: Generating support among policymakers

-AIPAC has supported loyal incumbents (such as Senator Lowell P. Weicker Jr., R-Connecticut) even when opposed by Jewish candidates, and the organization has worked to unseat pro-Palestinian incumbents (such as Representative Paul Findley) or candidates perceived to be unsympathetic to Israel (Senator Charles H. Percy).
-However, a Jewish member of Congress, Representative Jan Schakowsky (D-Illinois), who had maintained good relations with AIPAC and had been given campaign contributions by its members, was opposed by the group in her 2010 reelection campaign after she was endorsed by the advocacy group J Street.
+AIPAC has supported loyal incumbents (such as Senator Lowell Weicker) even when opposed by Jewish candidates, and it has worked to unseat pro-Palestinian incumbents (such as Representative Paul Findley) or candidates perceived to be unsympathetic to Israel (Senator Charles H. Percy).
+But one Jewish member of Congress, Representative Jan Schakowsky, who had maintained good relations with AIPAC and received campaign contributions from its members, was opposed by the group in her 2010 reelection campaign after she was endorsed by the advocacy group J Street.